 “It isn’t proper,” Papou would insist.

-With Papou gone, the restaurant passed to my grandfather’s nephews who were ready to assume all aspects of the family business.
+With Papou gone, the restaurant fell to my grandfather’s nephews who were ready to assume the family business.
 But it was in my grandmother’s kitchen where the real cooking took place.

-I had awoken on this day to an intoxicating memory released from the oven.
-Yiayia had been awake for hours making a tiropita.
-Although I normally would mix the cheeses or baste the dough in a bath of butter and oil, she had left me to sleep.
-By the time I walked into the kitchen, all traces of her handiwork were gone save for a plate of marmalade toast and a shot of apricot juice.
+I’d awoken on this day to an intoxicating memory fleeing from the oven.
+Yiayia, who'd been up for hours, had made tiropita.
+Although I would have normally mixed the cheeses or basted the dough in a slurry of butter and oil, she'd left me to sleep.
+By the time I'd walked into the kitchen, all traces of her handiwork were gone save for a plate of marmalade toast and a shot of apricot juice.

 “We will leave when the tiropita comes out,” she reminded me.

-I finish my breakfast and climb back upstairs to wait and wander through the spare space we called the big room where I‘m greeted by an old cedar chest, a couple of bureaus, a chair and several open boxes filled with clothes.
-I reached for the closest box and puzzled in the flaps, and then did the same with the rest before stacking them on top of one of the bureaus.
-I grabbed the chair and carefully climb up the boxes.
-When I reach the last box, I roll until face up and a foot from the ceiling.
-By my twelve birthday, I’d be too old or too heavy for this game.
+I finished my breakfast and climbed back upstairs to wait and wander through the spare, abandoned storage space we called the big room where I was greeted by an old cedar chest, a couple of bureaus, a few chairs and several open sturdy boxes filled with clothes.
+As was my usual routine, I reached for the closest box and puzzled in the flaps, then did the same with the rest before stacking them one atop the other on one of the bureaus.
+Next I grabbed a chair and carefully climbed over each box until I'd reached the top, and then tentatively stretched out my body and rolled on to my back to face the ceiling.
+By my eleventh birthday I would be too old for this game.

-“Pearl, come down and eat.
-Meta tha bame sto Horowitz Brothers gia na parels to yfasma sou, after we will go to Horowitz Brothers for the fabric,” Yiayia reminded me.
+“Pearl, come and eat.
+Meta tha bame sto Horowitz Brothers gia na parels to yfasma sou, after we will go to Horowitz Brothers for the fabric,” yiayia reminded me.

-Yiayia still enjoyed sewing the occasional dress for me and Horowitz Brothers was where she mined fabric and notions.
-We always went together, which was fine by me because anything was everything in the company of my grandmother.
-A clank from the pan hitting the oven rack and the smell of pastry as thin as leaves brought me back.
-I was eager for the crack of oiled filo and the confetti of crumbs to follow.
-It occurred to me that getting down from the top of my cardboard perch would be harder than the climb up.
-By the time my sneaker hit the sideboard I had less than a second to brace my weight against the old wallpaper to force a muffled crash.
+Yiayia still sewed the occasional dress for me to wear and Horowitz Brothers was where she shopped for fabric and notions.
+We typically made this errand together, which was more than fine because it gave us more time together.
+I lingered in this thought, when a clang from a pan hitting the oven rack awakened the smell of pastry, as thin as leaves, nudging me from my sweet reverie.
+I hurried off of my cardboard perch, eager for the crack of oiled filo and the confetti of crumbs to follow.
+But in a rush to descend, by the time my sneaker hit the sideboard there was less than a second to brace my weight against the paisley wallpaper, forcing a muffled crash.

 “Amesos, right away!”
-I toss back, with the tenderness that comes without effort in this house.
+I tosssed back with the tenderness that came without effort in this house.

-I walk through Yiayia’s bedroom on my way downstairs and am captured by my reflection in the moon-shaped mirror.
-I bear no resemblance to my mother’s mother, whose watery blue eyes, gunmetal hair and remarkably unlined face was like peering into a quiet sea.
-I am, rather, the image of my father and of his mother, the first Pearl, who I had only met in burgundy photos.
+On my way through Yiayia’s bedroom, suddenly captured by my reflection in the moon-shaped mirror, reminded me of the absence of any resemblance to Yiayia, who was my mother’s mother and whose watery blue eyes, gunmetal hair and remarkably unlined face was like peering into a quiet sea.
+I was, rather, a carbon copy of my father and of his mother, the first Pearl, who I’d met through dry, sepia photographs.
 There was no denying the shape of our eyes, large and gently sloped like poplar leaves.
-I abruptly abandon my twin when I am interrupted by the clash of thundering utensils bolting into the sink.
-This is my cue to run down to the kitchen for tiropita, the crisp feta pie now resting in the center of the table, atop the tiny pot holder I’d once woven on a plastic loom.
-Yiayia lifts a four inch square from a corner of the pan and motions me to sit.
-I surrender to my first bite of steaming cheese until there is nothing left but a spray of tiny, papery leaves melting against my tongue like snowflakes.
-Yiayia retreats to the hallway mirror to fix herself one last time before we leave.
+I was interrrupted again by a bolt of thundering utensils.
+Abandoning my twin and rushing downstairs, I scrambled barefoot to the kitchen for tiropita, the crisp feta pie now resting in the center of the table atop the tiny, colorful pot holder I’d once woven on a plastic loom.
+Yiayia lifted a four-inch square from a corner of the pan and motioned me to sit.
+I surrendered to my first bite of steaming cheese until there’s nothing left but a spray of tiny, papery leaves melting against my tongue like snowflakes.
+Yiayia retreated to the hallway mirror one last time before we left.

 “Ella Pearl, tora bame, we’re going,” she called.

-On any given day, this hallway to her apartment feels like a reward for running up the sixteen stairs it takes to climb up into the apartment.
-The walls of the entry are lined with rolled linoleum in ochre squares patterned like ceramic tile.
+On any given day, the hallway to this apartment felt like the reward for running up the flight of sixteen stairs it took to ascend from the parking lot.
+I was greeted by the entry which was lined with rolled linoleum; ochre squares patterned like ceramic tile.

-Woolens and netted hats cling to hooks.
-There is a table for mail and bobby pins and a mirror rimmed in painted gold, hung low enough for Yiayia, who is not very tall, to reapply her lipstick.
-We made phone calls from a dedicated leather and mahogany chair whose creaks betrayed any hope of privacy.
+Woolens and netted hats clung to hooks.
+There was a table for mail, powder and lipstick, and a mirror framed in painted gold.
+We made phone calls from a dedicated leather and mahogany chair, whose creaks betrayed any hope of privacy.

 “Ella.”
-Yiayia called out to me, gingerly approaching the staircase, one step at a time.
+Yiayia calls out to me, traversing the staircase, one step at a time.

-Yiayia’s words are dispensed with the kind of precision with which she infuses everything: the rolling of pie crust, the threading of silk through an unseen eye, the tap of her toe down and up against the pedal of the Singer that produced a racing hum whose drone and subtle vibration could right my wayward thoughts at any given moment.
+Yiayia’s words were dispensed with the kind of precision with which she infused everything: the rolling of pie crust, the threading of silk through an unseen eye, the tap of a toe down and up against the pedal of the Singer producing a racing hum, whose drone and subtle vibration could right my wayward thoughts at any given moment.

 “Bame Pearl.”

-At the sound of her voice, I feel moored, far from the voice of my father and his language of opposition through his howling delivery of tone and verse.
-I recall the night before, as he was midway through another strike.
+At the sound of her voice, I am tethered and continents away from my house across town, where tirades shake and ravage rooms, where my father throws his clipped, caustic language of intimidation and opposition in a howling delivery of tone and verse.
+Just yesterday, he was midway through another strike.

 “You know nothing,” he continued.
 “Nothing, deeepota.
 Deepota ya to maezi,” “Nothing about how to run a business.
-I do everything,” he belted, eroding, my statue of a mother.
+I do everything,” he asserted.

-While my father deployed language like a weapon, my grandmother extended it like an invitation. .
-It was this contrast that defined the critical balance of power I knew from birth, and one which required a clear understanding of how we would all proceed at any given time.
-But it was Yiayia’s plump and nimble hands that reached deep into my heart, ensuring that I could spend the bulk of my days in the warm glow of her sublime company, momentarily safe from my father's fury which could be tripped by anything.
+While my father deployed language like a weapon, my grandmother extended it like a feather.
+It was this contrast that clearly defined the critical balance of power I knew from birth, and one which required a clear understanding of how to proceed at any given time.
+But it was yiayia’s plump and nimble hands that reached deep into my heart, ensuring that I spend the bulk of my days in the warm glow of her sublime company, momentarily safe from my father's fury which could be tripped by anything.

 I am well versed in this endearment.
 It had been packed from another life and translated to mean the opposite of a neat appearance.
-With scratches on my legs and my hair pulled back with a stretched headband, I appear younger and prefer it that way.
-Yiayia’s penchant for the empire style dresses she stitched for me to wear, reinforced this illusion.
+With scratches on my legs and my hair pulled back with a stretchy orange headband, I appeared younger and preferred it that way.
+Yiayia’s penchant for the empire style dresses she stitched reinforced this illusion.

-“Yiayia” I asked.
+“Yiayia” I ask.
 “Where are we going after Horowitz?”

 “ You should go home, Pearl.
-You’ve been here so long.
+You’ve been here a long time.
 Your father will want to see you.

-I turned the sentence around in my mind.
-My stomach tensed.
+I turned the sentence around and felt it tighten around my stomach like a belt.
 I was trying to craft the right words to prevent my return to the house across town.
-Going home was never as easy as the reverse loop when the car seemed to drive itself.
-I reach for the pearl, swaying from a chain around my neck and guide the pink gem back between my collarbones.
+Going home was never as easy as the reverse when the car seems to drive itself.
+But I took comfort in reaching for the pink pearl I wore around my neck, guiding the iridescent gem along its chain, back between my collarbones.

 “Yiayia.
 They don’t know when I’m coming, so I can go tomorrow.”

-And after a few quiet minutes came her reply.
+And after a few quiet minutes comes her reply.

 “Alright Pearl, call your mother.
 We’ll bake something when we get back.”